 2. Keep a Non-Alcoholic Drink in Your Hand

 This tip applies to nearly any situation where you might need some extra alcohol defense: Simply hold on to a nonalcoholic drink (such as fruit punch or soda in a cup) all night.
 This tip is handy because people will be less inclined to offer you booze when they see you already have something in your hand.

 3. Give Your Family a Heads-Up

-If you feel comfortable enough, give your family a heads-up that you’re planning on having a sober Thanksgiving.
+If you feel comfortable doing so, give your family a heads-up that you’re planning on celebrating Thanksgiving sober.
 If nothing else, informing everyone ahead of time should discourage them from offering you alcohol when the holiday rolls around.

 Schedule a private call with a Ria Health team member and we can help you get started.

 Trying to avoid alcohol?
 Looking for new things to serve or drink over the holidays?
 Download these 8 easy-to-make nonalcoholic drink recipes.

 4. Have a Supportive Friend on Call

 Find someone you can call or text if things get stressful—whether they’re a close friend, sponsor, or peer in recovery.

 This person can provide much-needed support if, at any point, you feel overwhelmed.
 They can help you ground yourself in reality and stay focused on not drinking.
 And, if it comes to it, they can also help you decide when it’s time to head home.